 Google Analytics tells in detail how, from where and when people visit your blog, what search terms they use and so on – in a much more detailed way than the Stats menu of Blogger.
 This information can be used to improve search and Adsense performance of the blog.

 Blogger also gives you the facility to give your posts a more meaningful URL.
-For example, if we wrote a post in March, 2012 on ITB with the title ‘Mentionable items on a photo blog’, it would automatically name the post something like this: http://indiantopblogs.com/2012/03/Mentionable-items
+For example, if I wrote a post in March, 2012 on ITB with the title ‘Mentionable items on a photo blog’, it would automatically name the post something like this: http://indiantopblogs.com/2012/03/Mentionable-items

 Look at the last part of the URL; it does not tell what the post talks about unless you see the full title of the post.
 Here comes the customizable URL option of Blogger: In the Post menu [Post>Edit], on the right column, there is a section named ‘Permalink’ and under it, there are two options: the automatic option is the default option and the other one is ‘Custom Permalink’.
 If you want to customize the post URL, type the desired URL here and click on ‘Done’ button.